Balban's conquest of Bengal: Pact with Deva dynasty

 Sultan Balban advanced to East Bengal and, upon reaching Sonargaon, met with the local Hindu raja Nauja, likely Danujamadhava Ariraja Dasaratha of the Deva dynasty.
-He was an independent ruler, received respect from Balban as a sovereign prince during negotiations.
-In exchange for his cooperation in apprehending Tughral, Danuja agreed to block Tughral’s escape via the rivers in his territory.
+He was an independent ruler and received respect from Balban as a sovereign prince during negotiations.
+In exchange for his cooperation in apprehending Tughral, Danuja agreed to block Tughral's escape via the rivers in his territory.
 Balban moved eastwards by continuous marches till he reached within 120 miles of Hajinagar, but no trace of Tughral could be found.

 Attack on Tughral's camp

-Tughral sought refuge in the jungles of Jajnagar with his entire army, harem and family.
+Tughral sought refuge in the jungles of Jajnagar with his entire army, harem, and family.
 Sultan Balban dispatched a division of 7,000 to 8,000 troops under Malik Bekturs, ordering them to advance ahead of the main army and deploy small scouting parties to gather intelligence.
 The imperial army proceeded toward the Jajnagar territory.
-One day, scouts led by Malik Sherandaz and Malik Muqaddir, encountered grain merchants returning to their villages.
-Suspecting they had come from Tughral’s camp, Sherandaz seized them and executed two, terrifying the others into revealing Tughral’s army’s location, encamped half a kos away on a riverbank.
+One day, scouts led by Malik Sherandaz and Malik Muqaddir encountered grain merchants returning to their villages.
+Suspecting they had come from Tughral's camp, Sherandaz seized them and executed two, terrifying the others into revealing Tughral's army's location, encamped half a kos away on a riverbank.
 Malik Sherandaz and his band of 30 or 40 horsemen rode cautiously towards the enemy camp.
-Observing Tughral’s men drinking, singing, and their animals grazing, Sherandaz and his scouts launched a surprise attack on the camp, swords drawn, shouting for Tughral.
-The sudden assault caused panic, with Tughral's forces believing Balban’s entire army was attacking.
+Observing Tughral's men drinking, singing, and their animals grazing, Sherandaz and his scouts launched a surprise attack on the camp, swords drawn, shouting for Tughral.
+The sudden assault caused panic, with Tughral's forces believing Balban's entire army was attacking.
 Tughral had nearly reached the river when an officer named Ali struck him with a short battle-axe and knocked him down from his horse.
-Malik Muqaddar immediately got down from his horse, chopped off Tughral’s head and threw his body into the river.
+Malik Muqaddar immediately got down from his horse, chopped off Tughral's head, and threw his body into the river.
 Ali thenceforward known as Tughril-Kush or 'the Slayer of Tughril'.